flavienbwk/book-devops/eng/AUDIOBOOK.md

 #### GitOps

-GitOps is a methodology for Cloud applications based on continuous deployment (see Continuous Deployment).
+GitOps is a methodology for Cloud applications based on continuous deployment.
 It uses git projects as a "single source of truth" for infrastructure and application configurations.
 Once capitalized in this way, the configuration is termed "declarative".
 In other words, you "code" configuration files to define how to deploy your infrastructure.

 The idea behind GitOps is to rely on code to determine the system's desired state.

-Synchronizing the desired state is achieved through specific technologies (e.g., ArgoCD, FluxCD).
+Synchronizing the desired state is achieved through specific technologies (e.g., ArgoCD or FluxCD).
 This approach provides a single source of truth for the entire system, facilitating change tracking, configuration auditing, and ensuring the infrastructure meets the company's requirements.

-Example: if you need to create a backup mechanism, you can code an Ansible playbook (see chapter "Infrastructure as Code (IaC)"), push it to a git project, and a continuous deployment chain will deploy the change.
+Example: if you need to create a backup mechanism, you can code an Ansible playbook, push it to a git project, and a continuous deployment chain will deploy the change.
 The target end state is described by code.

-You can start by writing manually launchable IaC scripts and then choose an automated solution after maturing on the topic (e.g., an Ansible script automated by a continuous integration (CI) chain with deployment handled by ArgoCD, see chapter "Continuous Deployment").
+You can start by writing manually launchable IaC scripts and then choose an automated solution after maturing on the topic (e.g., an Ansible script automated by a continuous integration (CI) chain with deployment handled by ArgoCD).

 #### Git Workflows